 Although the images reflect just a passing moment in time, I hope that you stick around long enough to enjoy them at your leisure.
 If you are looking for a particular type of image or theme, let me know.
 I have an extensive catalog of images covering a wide-array of themes.
 Please contact me and let me know what you are interested in.

-"Ephemera" Images that tend to be somewhat abstract or subject to interpretation.
-Very fleeting moments in time defined by changing light and points-of-view.
-Just about anything could be considered ephemeral, although I have elected to keep these images around for the time being.
+"LANDSCAPES" Fleeting moments in time defined by changing light and points-of-view.
+Landscapes are one of the most popular subject matters and are also among the most dificult to capture.
+TIme of day, time of year, type of lightc, viewpoint, and so on are among the many, many factors that arde e e , Just about anything could be considered ephemeral, although I have elected to keep these images around for the time being.